Tanish-Inamdar/horseradish-segmentation/README.md

 3. Install Dependencies:

->pip install -r requirements.txt
+'''pip install -r requirements.txt'''

 4. Make Sure to Have PyTorch

-# First, uninstall any existing CPU-only version
-pip uninstall torch torchvision torchaudio
+'''pip uninstall torch torchvision torchaudio'''

 Then, install the CUDA-enabled version
 (This command is for CUDA 12.1, check the PyTorch website if you need a different one)